Ilmc57/Nanofaux/README.md

 - I really don't know what else to put here.
 - I mostly code in python, but I do wanna explore different languages.
 - I was bored so I made a readme for myself cuz why not.
+- I also code in Java it's just I've done nothing with it regarding VSC (proof in Wakatime stats ig lol)

 ---